Azure/Azure-Sentinel/Playbooks/ThinkstCanary-Alert-Ingestion/readme.md

 ## Post-Deployment instructions

 ### a.
 Authorize connections
-Once the deployment is completed, you will need to authorize each connection.
-There are connection for Azure KeyVault and Azure Sentinel.
-For each connection complete the following steps:
+Once the deployment is completed, you will need to authorize the connection to log analytics following the below steps:
- 1. Click edit the Log Analytics connection
+ 1. Click and edit the Log Analytics connection
- 2. Fill in the necessary information
+ 2. Fill in the necessary information including workspace ID and key of your Microsoft Sentinel workspace.
  3. Click Authorize
  4. Sign in
  5. Click Save